exaexa/werge/README.md

 # werge (merge weird stuff)

-This is a partial work-alike of `diff3` and `git merge` and other merge-y tools that is capable of
+This is a partial work-alike of `diff3`, `patch`, `git merge` and other merge-y tools that is capable of:

-- merging token-size changes instead of line-size ones
+- merging token-size changes (words, identifiers, sentences) instead of line-size ones
-- largely ignoring changes in blank characters
+- merging changes in blank characters separately or ignoring them altogether

 These properties are great for several use-cases:

-- merging free-flowing text changes (such as in TeX) irrespective of line breaks etc,
+- combining changes in free-flowing text (such as in TeX or Markdown), irrespectively of changed line breaks, paragraph breaking and justification, etc.
-- merging of change sets that use different code formatters
+- merging of code formatted with different code formatters
 - minimizing the conflict size of tiny changes to a few characters, making them easier to resolve

+Separate `diff`&`patch` functionality is provided too for sending token-granularity patches.
+(The patches are similar to what `git diff --word-diff` produces, but can be applied to files.)

 ## Demo